azagniotov/pielicious/README.md

 ### Pie Options

 - `data` (array): values used to plot
-- `colors` (array): array of string colors used to fill each pie/donut slice.
+- `colors` (array): array of string colors used to fill each pie/donut slice
-            If not provided or empty, random colors will be generated for each slice [default: random]
+    - If not provided or empty, random colors will be generated for each slice
 - `titles` (array): array of tooltips that pop up when the mouse hovers a slice [default: empty array]
 - `handles` (array): array of strings assigned to Raphaël elements of the chart [default: empty array]
 - `hrefs` (array): string urls to set up clicks on pie slices [default: empty array]